Anomalous dimensions in the symmetric orbifold: Introduction

 where $\Phi$ is the exactly marginal perturbing field,

-and $\sigma_2$ is the dimension $h=\bar{h}=\frac{1}{2}$ BPS state (with spin up) in the 2-cycle twisted sector.
+and $\sigma_2$ is the dimension $h=\tilde{h}=\frac{1}{2}$ BPS state (with spin up) in the 2-cycle twisted sector.

 As indicated above, it is only the term proportional to $\log|z_1 - z_2|^2$ that modifies the conformal dimension of $|\Psi_m\rangle$, and it can be extracted as explained in \cite{Keller:2019suk}.
 This calculation can be done directly using a suitable covering map, and we explain how this works in detail in Section~\ref{sec:4point} below.
-From that perspective one should then diagonalise the `anomalous dimension matrix' $\bra{\Psi_n}\tilde{\gamma}\ket{\Psi_m}$, and one would expect that the anomalous conformal dimension of (\ref{eq:int_anomalous_dimension}) should arise as the eigenvalue of the eigenstate that is a small deformation of $|\Psi_m\rangle$.